gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/codeclient.md

 ##  Refreshing the Price and Change fields <a id="refreshPrice"></a>

 The most important feature of StockWatcher is updating the prices of the stocks the users are watching.
 If you were writing StockWatcher using traditional web development techniques, you would have to rely on full page reloads every time you wanted to update the prices.
-You could accomplish this either manually (making the user click the browser's Refresh button) or automatically (for example, using a &lt;meta http-equiv="refresh" content="5"&gt; tag in the HTML header).
+You could accomplish this either manually (making the user click the browser's Refresh button) or automatically (for example, using a `<meta http-equiv="refresh" content="5">` tag in the HTML header).
 But in this age of Web 2.0, that's simply not efficient enough.
 StockWatcher's users want their stock price updates and they want them now...without waiting for a full page refresh.

 In this section, you'll: